a945936939/resume-gpt/README.md

 ## Usage

+**_Please note that if the following code is not found in your project, the default resume data will be used._**

 Here's a complete example of how to use the ResumeGPT component:

 ```jsx
 import { ResumeGPT } from "resume-gpt-chat";

 // Your resume data in JSON format

 const resumeData = {
   basics: {
     name: "John Doe",